My Dog Ate Burnt Wood What Should I Do?

 Burnt Wood & Dogs

-Unfortunately, burnt wood can make a dog sick.
+Unfortunately, it is possible for burnt wood to make a dog sick.
 The problem is the wood has become brittle and dry.
 This may make it splinter easily when touched or chewed.
 It’s possible a dog could accidentally swallow a piece of the burnt wood.
 This could cause choking or worse.

 If a dog swallows a piece of burnt wood, the wood can then become lodged in the dog’s throat, causing him to choke.
 Another serious hazard is if the burnt wood piece becomes lodged anywhere in the dog’s digestive tract.
 This can cause an intestinal obstruction.
 Both of these conditions can be life-threatening if not treated quickly.

-You may notice these symptoms if your dog has eaten burnt wood:
+While many dogs may be ok after chewing on burnt wood, you may notice these symptoms if your dog has eaten it :

 - Constipation